HACC2018/ohia.ai/client/README.md

 1. Or you can follow, in order as written, *only* the **required** and **browser** steps if you would like to run the client on your browser.
 1. Lastly, you can choose the second option for now, and then later on, you can install the **iOS**-specific steps, in order as written.

+Run the app on your iOS device (iOS)

 ## Table of Contents

 * [Requirements](#requirements)